nongiach/aws_lambda_demo_rust/README.md

 * build and upload a lambda rust function => ./lambda_test
 * invoke a lambda function from rust => ./rust_aws_lambda_client

+As a bonus, we also showcase how to run the lambda within a local docker container for debug purpose.

 ## step 0: create AWS account
 https://console.aws.amazon.com/